-We know you are always looking for healthy, make-ahead breakfasts, and I keep thinking about my all-time favorite: Steel-cut oatmeal.
+I know you are always looking for healthy, make-ahead breakfasts, and I keep coming back to my all-time favorite: steel-cut oatmeal.
 With a little forethought and a few Mason jars, you can make enough steel-cut oats for a whole week in just five minutes.

-But personally, I find that the slow cooker makes even steel-cut oats a bit too mushy, and I usually don't want to make a big enough batch to fill my slow cooker.
-So I use a quick, easy overnight method:
+But personally, I find that the slow cooker makes even steel-cut oats a bit too soft for my taste, and I usually don't want to make a big enough batch to fill my slow cooker.
+So instead I usually use a quick, easy overnight method:

-Basically you combine oats and water, bring them to a boil, then cover and turn off the heat.
+Basically you combine oats and water, bring them to a boil, then cover, and turn off the heat.
 Leave overnight and in the morning simply warm them up.
 They'll be perfectly cooked — tender, chewy, and creamy.

 The great thing about steel-cut oats (well, the millionth great thing, I guess) is that they get even better as they are reheated.
 They stay chewy and creamy, and a few days in the refrigerator only improves their taste and texture.

-Make a Week of Steel-Cut Oats in 5 Minutes
+How To Make a Week of Steel-Cut Oats in 5 Minutes

 1 2/3 cups steel-cut oats